dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Recent interest in scaling blockchains appears to settle this dispute in favor of the DAG-based approach.

-A myriad of leading blockchain projects are being built using high-throughput DAG-based BFT protocols such as [Swirlds hashgraph](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf), [Blockmania](https://arxiv.org/abs/1809.01620), [Aleph](https://arxiv.org/pdf/1908.05156.pdf),
+A myriad of leading blockchain projects are being built using DAG-based BFT protocols high-throughput, such as [Swirlds hashgraph](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf), [Blockmania](https://arxiv.org/abs/1809.01620), [Aleph](https://arxiv.org/pdf/1908.05156.pdf),